jamescherti/bash-stdops/README.md

 The `outonerror` script redirects the command's output to stderr only if the command fails (non-zero exit code).
 No output is shown when the command succeeds.

 Here is an example of how to use this script: [How to make cron notify the user about a failed command by redirecting its output to stderr only when it fails (non-zero exit code)](https://www.jamescherti.com/cron-email-output-failed-commands-only/).

+#### Script: over

+This program simply displays a notification.
+It can be used in the terminal while another command is running.
+Once the command finishes executing, a notification is displayed, informing the user that the process has completed.

 #### Script: largs